isabella232/SC_BrianBroom/For Instructor/02-introduction-to-coordinators-final/introduction-to-coordinators.md

 ### Conclusion -- Talking Head

 Ok, thats how to use a Coordinator to manage your screen transitions.

+To review, [TODO Brian: briefly review the main steps to create/use a Coordinator.]

 Its a bit of work to setup, but once you're done, all the logic for your screen transitions is in one place.
 This makes the View Controllers more independent, and easier to reuse or move around.
 At some point there will be too many transitions for one class, and it makes sense to break them into smaller classes that manage one section of your app flow.
-I'll show you how to set that up in the next video.
+I'll show you how to set that up in my next screencast.

-## Chalenges -- Talking Head?

-Can you implement the logout button on the article list screen?
-Give it a shot, and if you need a hint, check the implementation in the sample files.
-You can do it!
+[TODO Brian: Joke here]

+[Brian - I deleted the challenge, those are usually meant for courses, not screencasts.]